-When was the last time you reviewed your personal insurance policy?
+When was the last time you commenced your personal insurance reviews?

 Your life insurance policy is an important investment in your future.
 It provides you and your family financial peace of mind in the event of an unexpected death, total permanent disablement or a severe illness or injury.
 But quite often our insurance policies are set, filed away and forgotten.